stephanprantl-wh/hexample/README.md

 #### Demo repository for hexagon architecture and architecture testing with ArchUnit

-The demo application is a ordinary spring boot rest api and uses a database and a recommendation engine (mock adapters).
+The demo application is an ordinary spring boot rest api and uses a database and a recommendation engine (mock adapters).

 There are 2 use cases as examples: